Ten top things to do in South Africa with Rovos Rail

 Drive up to Naval Hill, a small nature reserve that provides the perfect vantage point from which to view the city.
 West of Naval Hill in Hamilton Park is the Orchid House, which boasts the largest collection of orchids in the world.
 There’s also a statue of Nelson Mandela that watches over the city.

-Travel on board the Pride of Africa
+10. Travel on the Pride of Africa

 The story of luxury train travel in South Africa with Rovos Rail began almost three decades ago.
 Owner Rohan Vos purchased the first few coaches with the intention of restoring and hitching them to South African Railway trains, and offering family holidays on board.